Skip to main content

 Design solar and battery systems for Karnataka using Photonik's professional design platform.
 Karnataka is India's third-wealthiest state with a GSDP of ₹28.09 lakh crore and has 9,925 MW of solar capacity.
 The state has a strong focus on renewable energy initiatives and offers central subsidies up to ₹78,000 for rooftop solar.

-Solar Design Karnataka
+Solar Energy Savings in Karnataka

 Energy consumption patterns in Karnataka reflect the state's diverse climate, from coastal regions to high-altitude areas, with varying cooling and heating needs.
 The average Karnataka household uses between 8-12 kWh per day, with Bangalore and urban properties typically consuming more for cooling during hot summers.
 Energy-efficient properties throughout Karnataka often use significantly less through modern insulation, efficient cooling systems, and smart home technologies.